 A standard alcoholic drink tends to be:

-Whether blood sugar levels rise or fall will depend on different factors, such as the bodily state (fasting vs fed) and the amount of alcohol consumed.
+Whether blood sugar levels rise or fall will depend on different factors, such as how much food you've eaten and the amount of alcohol consumed.

 A fall in blood sugar may arise for various causes.
-One leading cause, though, is alcohol’s effect on the liver.
-A primary function of the liver is to metabolize alcohol, taking approximately one hour for the organ to break down a standard size alcoholic beverage.
+One leading cause is alcohol’s effect on the liver.
+A primary function of the liver is to metabolize alcohol.
+It takes approximately one hour for the organ to break down a standard size alcoholic beverage.
 However, if there is too much alcohol in the body, the liver has trouble performing other organ functions, including:

 When these two liver processes do not occur due to alcohol metabolism, the body does not have glucose to help bring blood sugar levels back to normal.
-This means that individuals can develop hypoglycemia (sharp reduction in blood sugar) and face more serious health consequences, including vomiting, sweating, disorientation, and more.
+This means that individuals can develop hypoglycemia (sharp reduction in blood sugar).
+Serious consequences may arise including vomiting, sweating, disorientation, and more.

-Those with type 1 (around 5 to 10% of all people with diabetes) will have diabetes treatment like insulin injections on a daily basis.
+Those with type 1 (around 5 to 10% of all people with diabetes) take a treatment like insulin injections on a daily basis.
 Healthcare professionals will recommend changing meal plans to help regulate blood glucose levels.

 With respect to alcohol consumption and diabetes, an alcoholic drink every once in a while may have its benefits.
 Studies have indicated that a standard alcoholic beverage may bring blood sugar levels down, especially those that often get too high.

-Yet, similar to those with type 2 diabetes, long-term alcohol consumption, e.g. alcohol use, could lower blood sugar levels in people who have not eaten.
+Yet, similar to those with type 2 diabetes, alcohol use can lower blood sugar levels in people with an empty stomach.
 A decrease of this kind may lead to serious health complications for individuals with type 1, as blood sugar levels can fall even further without the body being able to fight against such a drop.

 More studies are needed, though, to assess every factor that has an effect on blood sugar levels.
 Understanding how alcohol influences individuals with type 1 diabetes is also needed.